Ranny Weeks: Acting

-Return to Boston
+Return to Massachusetts

 After his contract with Republic ended, Weeks and his family moved to Newtonville, Massachusetts.
 He went into the advertising business and resumed his career as a bandleader.
 In 1942, Weeks was appointed co-chairman of the Massachusetts Committee on Public Safety's radio division, which supervised all programming on every radio station in the state.
 He then served four years as an administrative officer in the United States Navy during and following World War II.
 From 1947 to 1949, Weeks and his Orchestra spent the summer playing the Sheraton Roof in Boston.
 In 1950, Weeks was a Republican candidate for Massachusetts Secretary of the Commonwealth.
 He finished second in a seven candidate primary with 19% of the vote to Russell A. Wood's 26%.
 Weeks returned to the Navy during the Korean War.
 From 1951 to 1954 he was in charge of recruitment in the Philadelphia district.
 In 1954, Weeks was named Boston University's executive alumni secretary.
 In 1965 he was named special assistant to the vice president for university affairs.
 He also served as executive director of the B.U.
-Law School Aumni Association.
+Law School Alumni Association.
 After retiring from B.U., Weeks moved to Falmouth, Massachusetts.
-He died on April 26, 1979 after a short illness.
+He died on April 26, 1979, after a short illness.